CEng, CMarEng, FRINA, FIMarEST, FCMS

 Jonathan is a regular speaker at events in the UK and overseas and is a founder member of the British-Turkish Lawyers’ Association.
 He is listed in Legal Experts 2013 and also practises as a notary public.

-Katerina holds a degree in Maritime Business and Maritime Law from the University of Plymouth (UK).
-Prior to this she studied Business & Finance at North Hertfordshire College (UK).
+Katerina holds a degree in Maritime Business and Maritime Law from the University of Plymouth (UK) and prior to this she studied Business & Finance at North Hertfordshire College (UK).
 Her postgraduate studies include International Shipping at the University of Plymouth (UK) and Maritime Studies with International Transport at the University of Piraeus (Greece).
-She is currently working on her PhD at Plymouth University.
+She has obtained her Phd on Maritime Policy from the University of Plymouth.

 Mathias joined Sentosa Ship Brokers in Singapore at the end of 2018.
 After more than 12 years as a ship owner, he has now set a new path within the shipping community as ship broker.
 Recently he has worked for Navig8 since 2011, with times in Singapore, Dubai and London.
 Benefit from his hands-on industry experience as he leads you through your 14 weeks of online study.